net-zero-dri/net-zero-dri.github.io/user-behaviour-survey.md

 The information gathered by the survey will help the project to understand how DRI is used and enable it to recommend appropriately targeted policy interventions.

+**The survey launched in early November.
+[Find out more about the survey, including who should fill it in.](https://net-zero-dri.ceda.ac.uk/news/behaviour-survey/) The survey deadline is Wednesday 23 November 2022.**

 Institutions involved: Edge Hill University

 <br>